benwould/rent-v-buy/README.md

 Step 4: Click on Page 2 to contiue, here the GUI displays a breakdown

 Step 5: Analyze the print out
-        Here you will see a breakdown of the Average Mortgage details for the possible options.
+        Here we will see a breakdown of the Average Mortgage details for the possible options.
         We've been given 4 different Mortage options:
         1) 15 year, 5% downpayment
         2) 15 year, 20% downpayment